-A small amount of liquid or powdered bleach is concealed on the person who is to give the urine sample, who then mixes it into the urine, making sure to mix it well.
+A small amount of liquid or powdered bleach is concealed on the person who is to give the urine sample, which then mixes it into the urine, making sure to mix it well.
 One particular method suggests hiding some bleach powder under your fingernails when you are called to leave the urine sample.

-Bleach is known to be a corrosive and can cause severe burns to the skin, and severe irritation and damage to the eyes – so hiding powdered bleach under your fingernails where your skin is particularly sensitive is going to be an extremely poor idea.
+Bleach is known to be corrosive and can cause severe burns to the skin, and severe irritation and damage to the eyes – so hiding powdered bleach under your fingernails where your skin is particularly sensitive is going to be an extremely poor idea.
 The fumes can also irritate your respiratory tracts, causing coughing and aggravating conditions like asthma, bronchitis, and obstructive lung diseases.